MA Middle Eastern and Islamic Studies

 Back to top

-Core modules will lay the foundations of the programme, introducing you to research methods and bibliography to prepare you for your own research and exploring the relationship between Islam, culture and politics in the Middle East and North Africa.
+Core modules will lay the foundations of the programme, introducing you to the principles and practice of research in order to prepare you for your own research and exploring the relationship between Islam, culture and politics in the Middle East and North Africa.
 You’ll then choose from a wide range of optional modules, allowing you to pursue your interests.

 You’ll be expected to choose at least some modules in Arabic, Islamic and Middle Eastern Studies, which means you could learn Arabic, Persian or Turkish from scratch, explore Arab drama or media or study popular revolts and democracy.